mikeacjones/anypointmq-demo/README.md

 You can then use this ID to query `/notification/{id}` which will return only the status of the notification.
 For full details on the notification, GET `/notification/{id}?details=true`.
 When doing a GET on `/notification` you can also include `/notification?status=complete`.

+## Assistance
+If you need help setting the project up, feel free to slack me.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.